-Covering the fundamentals of the modern mechanical design process, from basic need-finding through to computerized manufacturing, the topics in this hands-on, project-based course include: product definition (need-finding, observation, sketching, brainstorming, and prototyping); computer-aided design (part creation, assemblies, and animation using SolidWorks 2009); basic computer simulation and analysis; rapid prototyping (laser cutter and 3-D fused-deposition modeling); basic CNC machining; and general engineering design practices (materials, dimensioning, tolerances, etc.).
+This hands-on, project-based course covers the fundamentals of the modern mechanical design process, from needfinding and brainstorming to the basics of computerized manufacturing and rapid prototyping.
+Topics include: product definition (needfinding, observation, sketching, and brainstorming); computer-aided design (part creation, assemblies, and animation using SolidWorks); fundamental engineering design practices (material selection, dimensioning, tolerances, etc.); basic computer simulation and analysis; and rapid prototyping (laser cutter, 3-D fused-deposition modeling, and an introduction to computer-controlled machining).

 - “Great class, the projects are fun and interesting, and valuable skills are learned, especially in SolidWorks.
 Great for any engineering major, not just MEAM.”

 - “Since this course was based primarily on the learning and use of SolidWorks, I felt that I was truly learning something that would be useful to me in the future.”

 Note: Seniors are not permitted to register for this course.
 We encourage students to take this course early in their academic careers.

 Please note: Due to NGSS changes to course numbering in March 2022, this page has been updated to reflect the new 4-digit course numbers.